varshiii/Hotel-Analysis/README.md

 ---

 ## 📝 **Conclusion**
-This hospital booking analysis provides valuable insights into how properties can:
+This hotel booking analysis provides valuable insights into how properties can:
 - Optimize **room capacity**.
 - Better understand **customer preferences**.
 - Improve overall **revenue generation**.

 The use of **fact and dimensional tables** allows for a more detailed and accurate analysis of booking data.
-Feel free to explore and adapt this analysis for your own hospital booking data!
+Feel free to explore and adapt this analysis for your own hotel booking data!